 According to police, they found that no crime had been committed, but they picked up Coleman because of a warrant stemming from a previous incident.
 One jailer told TMC that Coleman had been arrested for a domestic violence incident in 2009 but never showed up for court.
 As of this morning, Coleman was still in custody.
 Hopefully Coleman will learn that not even celebrities can break the law or injure others and get away with it.

 Atlanta happens to be a hot spot for celebrities.
 Unfortunately, celebrities are not always nice, and sometimes they can injure others, especially when they feel that they are above the law.
-If you have been seriously injured by the negligent actions of an Atlanta celebrity or non-celebrity, contact an experienced Atlanta personal injury lawyer as soon as possible.
+If you have been seriously injured by the negligent actions of an Atlanta celebrity or non-celebrity, contact an experienced attorney as soon as possible.
 Call MLN Law at 404-531-9700 to schedule a free consultation.